Mid-Semester Feedback

 • Improve end-of-semester survey results

-Instructors can use MSF to identify student concerns or opportunites for clarification, adjust pacing or expectations, and gain a clearer picture of how students are experiencing the course at the mid-point of the semester.
+Instructors can use early feedback to identify student concerns or opportunites for clarification, adjust pacing or expectations, and gain a clearer picture of how students are experiencing the course at the mid-point of the semester.

 Benefits for Students